PtahX/Thrustmaster-T16000-HOTAS/README.md

 //----------------------------------------------------------
 // PtahX 1.7 notes
 //----------------------------------------------------------
-Ptahx1.7 is a tweaking update for 3.0 PTU Christmas 2017 release Changes to the 3.0 PTU release have messed up the previous configs, this update will hopefully correct most of these.
+Ptahx1.7 is a tweaking update for 3.0 PTU Christmas 2017 release.
+Changes to the 3.0 PTU release have messed up the previous configs, this update will hopefully correct most of these.
 I haven't had much time with work to test this out yet if you find something that needs to be changed please let me know:)

+Cheers!
+PtahX

 //----------------------------------------------------------
 // PtahX 1.3 notes